Fundamentals of Electrostatic Discharge

 An ESD protective workstation refers to the work area of a single individual that is constructed and equipped with materials and equipment to limit damage to ESD sensitive items.
 It may be a stand-alone station in a stockroom, warehouse, or assembly area, or in a field location such as a computer bay in commercial aircraft.
-A workstation also may be located in a controlled area such as a clean room.
-The key ESD control elements comprising most workstations are a static dissipative worksurface, a means of grounding personnel (usually a wrist strap), a common grounding connection, and appropriate signage and labeling.
-A typical workstation is shown in Figure 3.
+A workstation also may be located in a controlled area such as a cleanroom.
+The key ESD control elements comprising most workstations are a static dissipative worksurface, a means of grounding personnel (usually a wrist strap), a common point ground, and appropriate signage and labeling.
+A typical workstation is shown in Figure 1.

 The workstation provides a means for connecting all worksurfaces, fixtures, handling equipment, and grounding devices to a common point ground.
-In addition, there may be provision for connecting additional personal grounding devices, equipment, and accessories such as constant ground monitors and ionizers.
+In addition, there may be provision for connecting additional personnel grounding devices, equipment, and accessories such as constant or continuous monitors and ionizers.

-Static protective worksurfaces with a resistance to ground of 106 to 109 provide a surface that is at the same electrical potential as other ESD protective items in the workstation.
-They also provide an electrical path to ground for the controlled dissipation of any static potentials on materials that contact the surface.
-The worksurface also helps define a specific work area in which ESD sensitive devices may be safely handled.
+Static protective worksurfaces with a resistance to ground of 1 megohm to 1 gigohm provide a surface that is at the same electrical potential as other ESD control items at the workstation.
+They also provide an electrical path to ground for the controlled dissipation of any static charges on materials that contact the surface.
+The worksurface also helps define a specific work area in which ESDS are to be handled.
 The worksurface is connected to the common point ground.

 Production Equipment and Production Aids

-Although personnel generated static is usually the primary ESD culprit in many environments, automated manufacturing and test equipment also can pose an ESD problem.
-For example, a device may become charged from sliding down a feeder.
-If the device then contacts the insertion head or another conductive surface, a rapid discharge occurs from the device to the metal object—a Charged Device Model (CDM) event.
+Although personnel can be the prime generator of electrostatic charge, automated manufacturing and test equipment also can pose an ESD problem.
+For example, an ESDS device may become charged from sliding down a component part feeder.
+If the device then contacts the insertion head or another conductive surface, a rapid discharge occurs from the device to the metal object — a Charged Device Model (CDM) event.
+If charging of the ESDS cannot be avoided – which is quite often the case in modern assembly lines due to the insulative IC packages – charge storage should be reduced by the use of ionizers.
 In addition, various production aids such as hand tools, tapes, or solvents can also be ESD concerns.

 Grounding is the primary means of controlling static charge on equipment and many production aids.
 Much electrical equipment is required by the National Electrical Code to be connected to the equipment ground (the green wire) in order to carry fault currents.
-This ground connection also will function for ESD purposes.
+This ground connection also will function for ESD control purposes.
 All electrical tools and equipment used to process ESD sensitive hardware require the 3 prong grounded type AC plug.
-Hand tools that are not electrically powered, i.e., pliers, wire cutters, and tweezers, are usually grounded through the ESD worksurface and the (grounded) person using the conductive tools.
+Hand tools that are not electrically powered, i.e., pliers, wire cutters, and tweezers, are usually grounded through the ESD worksurface and the grounded person using the conductive/dissipative tools.
 Holding fixtures should be made of conductive or static dissipative materials when possible.
 Static dissipative materials are often suggested when very sensitive devices are being handled.
-A separate ground wire may be required for conductive or dissipative fixtures not sitting on an ESD worksurface or handled by a grounded person.
-For those items that are composed of insulative materials, the use of ionization or application of topical antistats may be required to control generation and accumulation of static charges.
+A separate ground wire may be required for conductive or dissipative fixtures not in contact with an ESD worksurface or handled by a grounded person.
+For those items that are composed of insulative materials, the use of ionization or application of topical antistats may be required to control electrostatic charge generation and accumulation of static charges.

 Packaging and Handling

 The main ESD function of these packaging and materials handling products is to limit the possible impact of ESD from triboelectric charge generation, direct discharge, and in some cases electrostatic fields.
 The initial consideration is to have low charging materials in contact with ESD sensitive items.
 For example, the low charging property would control triboelectric charge resulting from sliding a board or component into the package or container.
-A second requirement is that the material provides protection from direct electrostatic discharge.
-A third property that is sometimes specified is shielding from electrostatic fields.
-The selection of a suitable packaging material should consider all of these properties but in many cases not all are needed.
+A second requirement is that the material can be grounded so that the resistance range must be conductive or dissipative.
+A third property required outside the EPA is to provide protection from direct electrostatic discharges that is discharge shielding.

-Many materials are available that provide all three properties: low charging, discharge protection, and electric field suppression.
-The inside of these packaging materials have a low charging layer, but also have an outer layer with a surface resistance generally in the dissipative range.
-In many cases a low-charging, static dissipative package is adequate for handling within an EPA.
-Effectiveness, cost and device vulnerability to the various mechanisms need to be balanced in making packaging decisions (see ANSI/ESD S541 for more detailed information).
+Many materials are available that provide all three properties: low charging, resistance, and discharge shielding.
+The inside of these packaging materials have a low charging layer, but also have an outer layer with a surface resistance conductive or dissipative range.
+Per the Packaging standard ANSI/ESD S541, a low-charging, conductive or dissipative package is required for packaging or material handling within an EPA.
+Outside the EPA, the packaging must also have the discharge shielding property.
+Effectiveness, cost and device vulnerability to the various mechanisms need to be balanced in making packaging decisions (see ANSI/ESD S541, the ESD Handbook ESD TR20.20, and/or CLC/TR 61340-5-2 User guide for more detailed information).

 Resistance or resistivity measurements help define the material’s ability to provide electrostatic shielding or charge dissipation.
 Electrostatic shielding attenuates electrostatic fields on the surface of a package in order to prevent a difference in electrical potential from existing inside the package.
-Electrostatic shielding is provided by materials that have a surface resistance equal to or less than 1.0 x 103 when tested according to ANSI/ESD STM11.11 or a volume resistivity of equal to or less than 1.0 x 103 ohm-cm when tested according to the methods of ANSI/ESD STM 11.12.
-In addition, effective shielding may be provided by packaging materials that provide an air gap between the package and the product.
+Discharge shielding is provided by materials that have a surface resistance equal to or less than 1 kilohm when tested according to ANSI/ESD STM11.11 or a volume resistivity of equal to or less than 1 × 10 ohm-cm when tested according to the methods of ANSI/ESD STM11.12.
+In addition, effective shielding may be provided by packaging materials that provide a sufficiently large air gap between the package and the ESDS contents.
 Dissipative materials provide charge dissipation characteristics.
-These materials have a surface resistance greater than 1.0 x 104 but less than or equal to 1.0 x 1011 when tested according to ANSI/ESD STM11.11 or a volume resistivity greater than 1.0 x 105 ohm-cm but less than or equal to 1.0 x 1012 ohm-cm when tested according to the methods of ANSI/ESD STM11.12.
-The ability of some packages to provide discharge shielding may be evaluated using ANSI/ESD STM11.31 which measures the energy transferred to the package using an HBM discharge.
+These materials have a surface resistance greater than 10 kilohms but less than 100 gigohms when tested according to ANSI/ESD STM11.11 or a volume resistivity greater than 1.0 × 105 ohm-cm but less than or equal to 1.0 × 1012 ohm-cm when tested according to the methods of ANSI/ESD STM11.12.
+The ability of some packages to provide discharge shielding may be evaluated using ANSI/ESD STM11.31 which measures the energy transferred to the package interior.
 A material’s low charging properties are not necessarily predicted by its resistance or resistivity.

-Most static control programs also deal with isolated conductors that cannot be grounded, or insulating materials (e.g., most common plastics).
+Most static control programs also deal with isolated conductors that are not grounded, or insulating materials (e.g., most common plastics) that cannot be grounded.
 Topical antistats may provide temporary ability to dissipate static charges under some circumstances.

-More frequently, however, air ionization is used to neutralize the static charge on insulated and isolated objects by providing a balanced source of positive and negative ionized molecules of the gases of the surrounding air.
-Whatever static charge is present on objects in the work environment will be neutralized by attracting opposite polarity charges from the air.
-Because it uses only the air that is already present in the work environment, air ionization may be employed even in clean rooms where chemical sprays and some static dissipative materials are not usable.
+More frequently, however, air ionization is used to neutralize the static charge on insulated and isolated objects by producing a balanced source of positively and negatively charged ions.
+Whatever static charge is present on objects in the work environment will be reduced, neutralized by attracting opposite polarity charges from the air.
+Because it uses only the air that is already present in the work environment, air ionization may be employed even in cleanrooms where chemical sprays and some static dissipative materials are not usable.

-Air ionization is one component of a complete static control program, not necessarily a substitute for grounding or other methods.
+Air ionization is one component of a complete ESD control program, and not a substitute for grounding or other methods.
 Ionizers are used when it is not possible to properly ground everything and as backup to other static control methods.
-In clean rooms, air ionization may be one of the few methods of static control available.
+In cleanrooms, air ionization may be one of the few methods of static control available.

 While the basic methods of static control discussed here are applicable in most environments, cleanroom manufacturing processes require special considerations.

 Many objects integral to the semiconductor manufacturing process (quartz, glass, plastic, and ceramic) are inherently charge generating.
-Because these materials are insulators, this charge cannot be removed easily by grounding.
-Many static control materials contain carbon particles or surfactant additives that sometimes restrict their use in clean rooms.
-The need for personnel mobility and the use of clean room garments often make the use of wrist straps difficult.
-In these circumstances, ionization and flooring/footwear systems become key weapons against static charge.
+Because these materials are insulators, this charge cannot be removed by grounding.
+Many static control materials contain carbon particles or surfactant additives that sometimes restrict their use in cleanrooms.
+The need for personnel mobility and the use of cleanroom garments often make the use of wrist straps difficult.
+In these circumstances, ionization and flooring/footwear grounding systems become key weapons against static charge.

-A final element in our static control program is the use of appropriate symbols to identify static sensitive devices and assemblies, as well as products intended to control ESD.
-The two most widely accepted symbols for identifying ESDS parts or ESD control materials are defined in ESD Association Standard ANSI/ESD S8.1 — ESD Awareness Symbols.
+A final element in our ESD control program is the use of appropriate symbols to identify ESD sensitive items, as well as specialty products intended to control ESD.
+The two most widely accepted symbols for identifying ESDS parts or ESD control protective materials are defined in ESD Association Standard ANSI/ESD S8.1 — ESD Awareness Symbols.

 Figure 3: ESD Susceptibility Symbol